Flowstates messaging platform logo

 Talk to enterprise messaging buyers and a quiet shift becomes obvious.
 The default architecture from 2015–2022 — a single CPaaS handling SMS, voice, WhatsApp, and email behind one API — is being unbundled.

-2. Vendor concentration risk became real
+2. Vendor concentration became a question people ask

-- Multiple vendors per channel
+• Multiple vendors per channel

-- The ability to flip routing without a contract renegotiation
+• The ability to flip routing without a contract renegotiation

-- Direct visibility into per-route performance
+• Direct visibility into per-route performance

-A single-vendor CPaaS makes all three harder.
+A single-vendor architecture makes all three harder, whoever the vendor is.

 3. The compliance map got more complex